RenderKit/ospray-studio/doc/scenegraph.md

 The `Visitor` class defines objects used to traverse the SG and perform complex functions based on the nodes encountered.
-A `Visitor` can be called from the root node to traverse the whole tree, or be limited to a subtree.
+A `Visitor` can be called from the root node to traverse the whole graph, or be limited to a subgraph.

 `Visitor`s are essentially functors -- objects treated like functions.
 As such, the functionality provided by a `Visitor` is defined in its `operator()`